walterfan/gstreamer-cookbook/_sources/1.basic/gst-bus.md.txt

 The GstBus provides support for GSource based notifications.
 This makes it possible to handle the delivery in the glib GMainLoop.

+> GstBus 提供基于 GSource 的通知， 这使得我们可以在 glib 的 GMainLoop 中处理传递过来的消息

-The GSource callback function gst_bus_async_signal_func can be used to convert all bus messages into signal emissions.
+The GSource callback function `gst_bus_async_signal_func` can be used to convert all bus messages into signal emissions.

-A message is posted on the bus with the gst_bus_post method.
-With the gst_bus_peek and gst_bus_pop methods one can look at or retrieve a previously posted message.
+A message is posted on the bus with the `gst_bus_post` method.
+With the `gst_bus_peek` and `gst_bus_pop` methods one can look at or retrieve a previously posted message.

 The bus can be polled with the gst_bus_poll method.
 This methods blocks up to the specified timeout value until one of the specified messages types is posted on the bus.
 The application can then gst_bus_pop the messages from the bus to handle them.
 Alternatively the application can register an asynchronous bus function using gst_bus_add_watch_full or gst_bus_add_watch.
 This function will install a GSource in the default glib main loop and will deliver messages a short while after they have been posted.
 Note that the main loop should be running for the asynchronous callbacks.